 The name comes from the idea of “breaking” the force or vibration transfer between two connected parts.

 When two metal parts are pressed tightly together, vibration passes easily from one to the other.
 By inserting a soft material between them, you interrupt that energy flow.
+That interruption is known as the “force break” effect.

 So when someone searches for what is a force break mod on a keyboard kit, the short answer is: It is a method of reducing vibration in a keyboard case by adding a thin material layer between metal parts.

 You do not need expensive tools for this mod.
 Most builders use simple materials.
+Keyboard enthusiasts can also explore community build discussions on Reddit’s Mechanical Keyboards community.

 Common materials include: